Westminster, California: Education

 Huntington Beach Union HSD operates Westminster High School, while Garden Grove USD operates La Quinta High School.

 Some sections of HBUHSD Westminster are zoned to Ocean View High School.

 Asahi Gakuen, a part-time Japanese school, leases La Quinta on Saturdays for its Orange County campus.
 Previously Bolsa Grande High School in Garden Grove, next to Westminster housed the Asahi Gakuen Orange County campus.

 Infrastructure

 Transportation

+Interstate 405 and State Route 22 provide regional freeway access through Westminster.
+Additionally, State Route 39 (Beach Boulevard) connects Westminster to Huntington Beach and other destinations in northern Orange County.

 Orange County Transportation Authority operates bus service in Westminster.

 Water services

 Water in Westminster is supplied by the City of Westminster Water Division, which sources its water from the Metropolitan Water District of Southern California via Municipal Water District of Orange County.
 This water is imported from Northern California and the Colorado River.
 In addition, groundwater is pumped from an underground aquifer managed by Orange County Water District by 9 wells within the city.